 If you are using older versions of PHP (older than 4.3) or MySQL (older than 4.0.1), then you will want to pay particular attention to the "Requirements and Setup" documentation, which can be found at http://doc.tikiwiki.org/tiki-index.php?page=requirements+and+setup.
 Other points to note are:

-☐ The PDF Generation module needs the php-xml package to be oe installed --- -------------- session.save handler = files session.save_path = /tmp (for local installation)
+- □ The PDF Generation module needs the php-xml package to be installed. - Because of the use of sessions, make sure your php.ini file has the following settings: - □ session.save_handler = files - session.save_path = /tmp (for local installation)